nogueiraantonio/dscpe-widget-property-editor/README.md

 - Configure your browser(s) and your machine to [trust your server](#setupping-https) (Setupping HTTPS),
 - [Configure the 3DDashboard Server](#configure-your-3DDashboard) to trust your local server.

+> The following description relies on SSL configuration for your local server.
+Another approach is to use the 3DExperience reverse proxy to redirect to your
+> local environment.
+We won't detail the steps to configure it but if you are familiar with apache & reverse proxy usage you can try, it works!

 #### Setupping HTTPS

 We recommend using [mkcert](https://github.com/FiloSottile/mkcert) - do read that documentation, it's strictly what we are doing bellow but more detailed.